GloBIAS-BioimageAnalysts/GloBIAS_Training_School_2025_Kobe_Japan/README.md

-# GloBIAS Bioimage Analyis Training School 2025
+# GloBIAS Bioimage Analysis Training School 2025
 Program and links to the material for the GloBIAS Training School 2025, Kobe, Japan.

 <p align="center">